 casinos but to not go walking around downtown even in the daytime.
 That

 didn't make us want to wander anywhere at night.
-We

 left Atlantic City around 7:00am heading to Manansquan Inlet and